pragma-/pbot/doc/AntiAbuse.md

 ## Opping/Deopping
 ChanServ can op and deop PBot as necessary, unless the channel `permop` metadata is set to a true value.
 PBot will wait until about 5 minutes have elapsed before requesting a deop from ChanServ.
 This timeout can be controlled via the `general.deop_timeout` registry value, which can be overriden on a per-channel basis.

+## Setting up automatic join-flood enforcement
+PBot performs its join-flood enforcement in a separate channel to reduce noise in the main channel.

+Let's say you want to set up join-flood enforcement for channel `#bash`.
+Here are all of the steps required to do that.

+* Create and register the `#stop-join-flood` channel.
+This is where PBot will forward join-flooders.
+Give it a sensible title like "You have been forwarded here due to join-flooding.
+If your IRC client or network issues have been resolved, you may `/msg PBot unbanme` to remove the ban-forward."
+* Create and register the `#bash-floodbans` channel.
+This is where PBot do the banning/unbanning.
+Give PBot channel OPs here.
+* Set an extended-ban in `#bash`: `/mode #bash +b $j:#bash-floodbans$#stop-join-flood`.
+This will retrieve the bans from `#bash-floodbans` for use in `#bash`.
+* Join PBot to both `#bash` and `#bash-floodbans` so it can monitor `#bash` and set/remove the bans in `#bash-floodbans`.
+* Optionally, configure the `#bash.join_flood_threshold` and `#bash.join_flood_time_threshold` registry entries if the defaults are not desirable.

+When someone is banned for join-flooding, they will be forwarded to `#stop-join-flood`.
+That channel should have a sensible `/topic` and ChanServ `on-join` message that clearly explains the channel's purpose and how to /msg PBot to remove the join-flood ban.
+PBot's `unbanme` command can be used twice per day.
+Each time it is used, PBot will send the user a message explaining how many more uses they have that day and why their uses are limited.